 - Listing of test sets is not grouped anymore by default to make the view more accessible.

-- Test set editor now shows the priority of added test cases.
+- The test set editor now shows the priority of added test cases.

-- Test set tree has now a hover tooltip to show the description of the hovered test set.
+- The test set tree has now a hover tooltip to show the description of the hovered test set.

 - Test runs:

 - Test runs can now be permanently deleted.
 A “testrun.delete” permission is required which is by default granted to all TESTMANAGERS (and of course, administrator users).

 - Test run listing is now grouped by version by default.